Achieving exceptional outcomes as a sole practitioner

 When you are the sole dental professional and owner of your practice, you carefully oversee your expenditures and bottom line.
 You are prudent about how you invest in your team, tools, and technology.
 And you want to partner with a lab that will be cognizant of how being independent means sometimes not having deep pockets.
 You don’t want a lab that will try to waste your time or money.
 So, when Dr. Sylvia Irwin of Brighter Smiles Dental began a partnership with Dandy, we wanted to know why she chose us and how we fit into her solo practice.

 Dr. Irwin has been in practice at Brighter Smiles Dental since she took it over in 1981.
 Located in Nutley, New Jersey, Dr. Irwin has treated generations of families, practicing general dentistry and a wide range of restorative procedures.
 However, she is not heavily focused on removable prosthetics.
 Her office and team are small but strong.
-With only three members–she, an assistant, and an office manager–they all understand the cost, revenue, and efficiency.
+With only three members–she, an assistant, and an office manager–they all understand the cost, revenue, and practice efficiency.

 Discovering Dandy and finding progress.